-The list below are ideas full time caravanners, Lappers and travellers can do while travelling is not allowed.
+Below are ideas full time caravanners, lappers, backpackers and travellers can do while travelling has stopped.
 Ideas that we hope will help:

 - maintain social connections